joebentley/lsystems/README.md

  and return an updated pen state.
 For example `\F` moves the pen forward by 10 pixels, and `\[` pushes the current pen position and direction to `(pen-state :stack)`.

+4. This function uses the resulting canvas created by executing the L-system with the given rules.
+Here we show the canvas in a window with title "Fractal plant" and also save it as a jpeg.

-4. Some examples of the keyword arguments. `:name` is the window name, `:facing` is the initial pen direction, `:width` and `:height` are the image dimensions, auto resizing of the generated line segments to fit the image is performed by default, and `:auto-resize-padding` is used to set the padding around the image.
+5. Some examples of the possible keyword arguments. `:facing` is the initial pen direction, `:width` and `:height` are the image dimensions, auto resizing of the generated line segments to fit the image is performed by default, and `:auto-resize-padding` is used to set the padding around the image.

-5. A function `:canvas-function` can be passed that takes a [Clojure2D Canvas object](https://clojure2d.github.io/clojure2d/docs/codox/clojure2d.core.html) which can be used to do some set up before the lines are drawn.
+6. A function `:canvas-function` can be passed that takes a [Clojure2D Canvas object](https://clojure2d.github.io/clojure2d/docs/codox/clojure2d.core.html) which can be used to do some set up _before_ the lines are drawn.
 For example here we set a gradient from white to light green and draw a rect for the background, then we set the stroke colour and width for the lines.

-6. If we pass `:export-file-name` the generated image will be saved at that file.

-`setup-window-and-execute-state` uses `(execute-state-with-rules [state rules pen-state])` to execute the rules.
+`render-to-canvas-by-executing-state-with-rules` uses `(execute-state-with-rules [state rules pen-state])` to execute the rules.
 The pen-state stores the beginning and end of the line segments internally when `(forward [pen-state by-pixels])` is called, then `(draw-lines [canvas lines])` is used to draw all the line segments.

+The `(forward [pen-state by-pixels])` function actually checks whether the pen is in the same direction as the previously call by using a cached value stored on `pen-state`, if it does then the previous line segment is extended rather than a new line being drawn.
+This helps with performance (less lines to draw) and also helps with the smoothness of the resulting lines.

 Produced image: